lightcycle/MachineLearning/README.md

 2. Extract the datasets and use some command-line-fu to randomly split the images into two directories, 20% for testing and the rest for training. [shuf](https://linux.die.net/man/1/shuf) is useful here.
 3. Process each directory with `python GenerateDatasetFromImages.py --input_glob=<dir>/* --output_dir=<output_dir> --prefix=<train_or_test>`

+### Training and Testing the Model

+The 'train' directory contains scripts for training and testing the model.

+#### Training

+The training settings that produced the included 'model.ckpt' file were:

+`python Train.py --training_epochs=40 --batch_size=100 --train_files_glob=<dir>/*`

+When complete, the trained parameters will be written to 'model.ckpt'.
+Tensorboard output showing training progress will be written to the 'tensorboard_train' directory, and can be viewed with `tensorboard --logdir=tensorboard_train`.

+The optional `--profile` parameter takes a path, and if set will write a JSON trace file showing performance for the first training batch.
+This file can be viewed with the Chrome tracing tool.

+#### Testing

+Once a model.ckpt file is ready, its accuracy can be determined with:

+`python Test.py --test_files_glob=<dir>/*`

+This script also writes Tensorboard output, to the 'tensorboard_test' directory.
+This output includes examples of images for which inference was correct and incorrect.

 ![Alt text](http://lightcycle.github.io/screenshots/PhotoOrientation.png "Photo Orientation Demo Screenshot")